blytkerchan/blytkerchan.github.io/_posts/2019-09-29-when-rsa-dies.md

 In Diffie-Hellman, the public parameters of the exchange are a modulus **p** and a generator **g**, and the public key is **g** raised to some (secret) power, modulo **p**.
 These are all numbers.
 The generator can be small, but **p** and the secret exponent are usually big numbers.
 Diffie-Hellman depends on the fact that computers have a hard time finding the power to which you raised something, especially if the value is modulo some large prime (the *discrete logarithm problem*).

 Elliptic Curve Diffie-Hellman is very similar: Alice and Bob agree on a curve to use.
-Each chooses a random point on that curve as their private key, and a public point on the curve that is the private point multiplied by some public multiplier.
-Finding the shared secret relies on the commutative property of multiplication: if I have a secret value **a** and you have a secret value **b**, and we share a public value **c**, the I can give you **a * c** and you can give me **b * c** and we can come up with the same shared secret (**a * (b * c) == (a * c) * b**).
-The security of this scheme relies on the fact that it's much harder to divide than it is to multiply.
+Each chooses a random point on that curve as their private key, and a public point on the curve that is the private point multiplied by some shared, public multiplier.
+Finding the shared secret relies on the commutative property of multiplication: if I have a secret value **a** and you have a secret value **b**, and we share a public value **c**, then I can give you **a * c** and you can give me **b * c** and we can come up with the same shared secret (**a * (b * c) == (a * c) * b**).
+The security of this scheme relies on the fact that it's much harder to divide than it is to multiply (especially for elliptic curve math).

-In both cases, the exchange uses what's called a *trapdoor function*: it's harder to find a discrete logarithm than it is to raise something to the power of something else in a finite field, and it's harder to multiply than it is to divide.
+In both cases, the exchange uses what's called a *trapdoor function*: it's harder to find a discrete logarithm than it is to raise something to the power of something else in a finite field, and it's harder to divide than it is to multiply.
 For classical computers, it's a *hard problem* to get out of those trapdoors.
-These particular trapdoors, however, are something that quantum computers are very good at getting out of
+These particular trapdoors, however, are something that quantum computers are very good at getting out of.

 SIDH is different in that it relies on the fact that functions can be composed, and it's harder to decompose functions than it is to compose them.
 The function in question is the isogeny: it's a function that maps every point on a given elliptic curve to another elliptic curve.
 In SIDH, the curve itself is the public key, while the (random) isogeny is the private key.
 For the key exchange to work, Alice and Bob need to exchange their public elliptic curves, and two points that are the result of applying the random, secret isogeny function to two points on the curve.
 Bob does the same thing: he sends Alice his public curve and two transformed points.
 Both Alice and Bob then construct new isogenies from the isogenies, curves and points they now have, use that isogeny to map the elliptic curves they now have to new elliptic curves and find the j-invariant of of those curves.
 Those j-invariants will be the same for both Alice and Bob, and are the shared secret.